 Meningitis is an inflammation of the covering of the brain and spinal cord.
 Viruses, parasites, fungi, and bacteria are the main causes of meningitis.
 Most people with viral meningitis recover fully and there is usually no need for the use of antibiotics.
 Parasitic and fungal meningitis are very rare.
 Bacterial meningitis is very serious.
 If diagnosed early and treated promptly, the majority of people make a complete recovery.
-In a few cases it can be fatal, or a person may be left with a permanent disability.
+In a few cases it can be fatal, or a person may Elementary Student Handbook | Page 58 be left with a permanent disability.

-How is Bacterial Meningitis spread?
+How does Bacterial Meningitis spread?